 Plus, pancreatic tumors are immunosuppressive.
 This means that their microenvironment—all the cells that make up the tumor—creates a barrier to effective immune surveillance by T cells, explains Jaffee, adding that T cells are somewhat tolerant of cancer cells and cancer cells are also smart and are able to evade the immune response.

 “But that doesn’t mean that current issues can’t be overcome,” she continues.
 “We are learning more about the biology of pancreatic cancer all the time.
 And, as we learn more about the biology of pancreatic cancer we are working on methods to induce and enhance T cells, which are critical to producing a clinically beneficial response.”

 This would be an important next step for immunotherapy for pancreatic cancers, and one way to achieve this is to reprogram the tumor microenvironment to better mount a more robust anti-cancer immune response, Jaffee says.
-Currently, trials are focusing on not only identifying and overcoming these immune pathways unique to pancreatic cancer, but also on using a T-cell activating vaccine to try to prime the immune system to fight back.
+Currently, trials are focusing on not only identifying and overcoming the immune pathways unique to pancreatic cancer, but also on using a T cell activating vaccine to try to prime the immune system to fight back.

 Vaccines for Pancreatic Cancer Treatment

 A vaccine called GVAX, developed by Jaffee and colleague Dr. Daniel Laheru, boosts the immune system, resulting in immune cells seeking out pancreatic cancer cells throughout the body.
 And, hopefully, destroying those cells.